Events on This Day

 1792 - George Washington was re-elected president of the United States and John Adams was re-elected vice president.1868 - The first American bicycle school opened in New York City.
 It announced courses for velocipede riding.

 1876 - The fabulous Stillson wrench was patented by D.C.
 Stillson of Somerville, MA.
-What the heck is a Stillson wrench you ask?
-Actually, it was the first practical pipe wrench.
+What the heck is a Stillson wrench?
+It was the first practical pipe wrench.

 1908 - Numerals were used for the first time on football uniforms worn by college football players.
 The University of Pittsburgh Panthers proudly displayed their new numbers in a game with Washington and Jefferson.